Paulsky/radio-history-tracker/README.md

 Now you're ready to track and manage your radio station's playlist history with ease!

+### Shortcode

+The Radio History Tracker plugin includes a shortcode that allows you to display the latest trackson pages and posts.
+Use the `[latest_tracks]` shortcode with an optional parameter `number` to specify the number of tracks to display.
+For example:

+`[latest_tracks number="10"]`

+This will display the latest 10 tracks, sorted by the time they were last played.

 ### Cron setup (optional)

 For enhanced accuracy and reliability, consider disabling the WordPress cron system and setting up a real cron job on